s-fuerst/Vahana.jl/docs/src/predator.md

 ### Spatial distribution

-To visualize the spatial information we can use `heatmap` in combination with the function `calc_raster` of Vahana.
-E.g. the number of PreyPosition or PredatorPosition edges connected to an edge give us the number of Prey/Predator currently on that cell.
+To visualize the spatial information we can use `heatmap` in combination with the Vahana's `calc_raster` function.
+E.g. the number of Position{Prey} edges connected to a cell give us the number of Prey individuals currently on that cell.

-Note that the function name `num_edges` can be confusing when it appears in conjunction with grids.
-In Vahana, neighbors are always neighbors in a graph, so in our specific case, the neighbors of a cell in the Predator/PreyPosition network are the Predators/Prey that are exactly on the cell, and not in the spatial neighborhood of the cell.
-Only in the case when a network is constructed with the function `connect_raster_neighbors!` the neighborhood of the nodes in the network coincides with a spatial neighborhood.

 It would be nice to have a colorbar for the heatmaps so we define a small helper function that can be used in a pipe.